surpher/PactSwift/README.md

         headers: nil, // `nil` means we (and the API Provider) should not care about headers.
 If there are values there, fine, we're just not _demanding_ anything.
         body: nil // same as with headers
       )

-      // #4 - Define what we expect `mockService`, and consequently the "real" API,
+      // #4 - Define what we expect `mockService`, and consequently the "real" API, to respond with for this particular API request we are testing
-      //      to respond with for this particular API request we are testing .willRespondWith(
+      .willRespondWith(
         status: 200,
         headers: nil, // `nil` means we don't care what the headers returned from the API are.
-If there are values in the header, fine, we're just not _demanding_ anything.
+If there are values in the header, fine, we're just not _demanding_ anything in the header.
         body: [
-          "page": SomethingLike(1), // We will use matchers here, as we normally care about types and structure, not necessarily the actual value.
+          "page": SomethingLike(1), // We will use matchers here, as we normally care about the types and structure, not necessarily the actual value.
           "per_page": SomethingLike(25),
           "total": SomethingLike(1234),
           "total_pages": SomethingLike(493),